jbruno01/Bokeh/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Blog Creation (~1 day)
+### Phase 1: User Authentication, Create Albums, New Photos (~1 day)
 I will implement user authentication in Rails based on the practices learned at App Academy.
-By the end of this phase, users will be able to create blogs using a simple text form in a Rails view.
-The most important part of this phase will be pushing the app to Heroku and ensuring that everything works before moving on to phase 2.
+By the end of this phase, users will be able to Sign Up/In and land on a homepage.
+Through Rails views, they will also be able to create albums.
+Rails controllers will be in place to create new photos.
+I'll make sure pushing to Heroku works as well.

 [Details][phase-one]

-### Phase 2: Viewing Blogs and Posts (~2 days)
+### Phase 2: Backbone integration and Photo Upload (~2 days)
-I will add API routes to serve blog and post data as JSON, then add Backbone models and collections that fetch data from those routes.
-By the end of this phase, users will be able to create blogs and view both blogs and posts, all inside a single Backbone app.
+Add backbone implementation for front-end displaying of content.
+Create models, collections, and views, with Rails serving up JSON.
+At the end of this phase, users should be able to navigate through the site using a 1-page design as well as add photos through filepicker.
+I'd like to have two options for uploading.
+If users click an upload link in the header bar, a popup window will appear allowing them to either drag-and-drop files or directly select files from a file window.
+Alternatively, if they are currently viewing their photo index page, they will be able to simply drop a photo file anywhere on that page.

 [Details][phase-two]

-### Phase 3: Editing and Displaying Posts (~2 days)
+### Phase 3: Editing Photo/Album info and Leaving Comments (~1 day)
-I plan to use third-party libraries to add functionality to the `PostForm` and `PostShow` views in this phase.
-First I'll need to add a Markdown editor to the `PostForm`, and make sure that the Markdown is properly escaped and formatted in the `PostShow` view.
-I also plan to integrate Filepicker for file upload so users can add images to blog posts.
+Add functionality to edit information about photos and albums.
+This includes titles, descriptions, tags, and the moving of photos to different albums.
+I would like to make most of these things edit-in-place where applicable as well as have a popup window for a quicker edit of details; i.e edit in place when views a single photo fullscreen, popup window when viewing a bunch of photos in album view.
+Users will also be able to leave comments for every photo.
+Comments should include a users name as well as some content.

 [Details][phase-three]

-### Phase 4: User Feeds (~1-2 days)
+### Phase 4: Searching for Users or Photos (~1 day)
-I'll start by adding a `feed` route that uses the `current_user`'s `subscribed_blogs` association to serve a list of blog posts ordered chronologically.
-On the Backbone side, I'll make a `FeedShow` view whose `posts` collection fetches from the new route.
-Ultimately, this will be the page users see after logging in.
+I'll add a text field to the header bar.
+After submitting their input, users should be be shown a page with any matches.
+These matches can be either photos or people.
+Display format should be similar to indexing photos (tiles), with a distinct section for both photos (half the page) and users(the other half).
+Each tile should be directly clickable and take the user to the desired page.

 [Details][phase-four]

-### Phase 5: Searching for Blogs and Posts (~2 days)
+### Phase 5: Styling and flashy extras (2-3 days)
-I'll need to add `search` routes to both the Blogs and Posts controllers.
-On the Backbone side, there will be a `SearchResults` composite view has `BlogsIndex` and `PostsIndex` subviews.
-These views will use plain old `blogs` and `posts` collections, but they will fetch from the new `search` routes.
+The prettify stage.
+Photo websites are all about presentation.
+The nicer the frame, the better your photos will look.
+To that end, I'll implement CSS and JQuery UI methods to add a bunch of extra polish and features.
+Reordering photos in your albums through drag-and-drop, extra info when hovering over either photos or user avatars, filmstrip and left/right navigation when viewing album photos, etc. I'd like it to look like flickr, but feel less bloated and more elegant.

 [Details][phase-five]

 ### Bonus Features (TBD)
-- [ ] "Like" button and counter for posts
+- [ ] "Favorite" button and counter for photos
-- [ ] Custom blog urls
+- [ ] "Inspiration" album for users.
+Photos that they've favorited
 - [ ] Pagination/infinite scroll
-- [ ] Activity history (e.g. likes, reblogs, taggings)
-- [ ] Post types (image posts, quote posts, etc)
-- [ ] Reblogging
-- [ ] Multiple sessions/session management
+- [ ] User avatars by way of resizing any photo in their collection
-- [ ] User avatars
+- [ ] Drag to position banner photos for albums and users
 - [ ] Typeahead search bar
+- [ ] Messages between users

 [phase-one]: ./docs/phases/phase1.md
 [phase-two]: ./docs/phases/phase2.md